Take a look at the incredible top ten medical innovations from Cleveland Clinic’s 2016 Medical Innovation Summit.

 “Patients in waiting.”
 It’s a term we in the world of genetics hear from time to time.
 The idea is that for certain conditions where there is no cure — or where it may be years before a patient shows symptoms — genetic testing can cause anxiety without providing steps for care.
 I don’t believe … Read More

-Like the people they affect, each and every tumor is unique.
+By Brian Bolwell, MD Like the people they affect, each and every tumor is unique.
 Because of this, a “one size fits all” approach to cancer treatment does not work, especially in the most challenging cases.
 But cancer treatment is changing.
-Understanding each tumor’s unique composition is leading to treatments based on each individual’s needs.
-This understanding comes through … Read More
+Understanding each tumor’s unique composition is leading to treatments based on each individual’s needs. … Read More

 Cleveland Clinic asked more than 100 of its top experts about the innovations set to reshape healthcare in the coming year.
 These are their answers — the Top 10 Innovations for 2014.
 Too often, men and women hear the words “prostate cancer,” “breast cancer,” or “colorectal cancer” from their doctor and immediately think the worst. … Read More